ershadul1/Capstone-Ruby-Linter/README.md

 ## Blank lines

 > No blank lines should be included in between codes
-> But add one blank line after methods
+> But add one blank line can be added after methods

 ### Good